Linux terminal

 uname -n

-# displays user and group information for the current or specified user
+Display user and group information for the current or specified user:

 id